 As we see it, these foregoing considerations complicate claims regarding the need for mutual accountability between scientific research and scientifically informed metaphysics.
 It could well be that different metatheoretic motivations would justify relative autonomy in the ways that they respectively conceptualize teleology.
 An evolutionary theorist or philosopher of biology may very well use theories of naturalized teleology to motivate an argument for how we ought to study evolutionary processes, or for that matter, other biological processes such as homeostasis and allostasis.
-In doing so, the theorist does incur the obligation to show how naturalized teleology is operationalizable and can be put to work in the lab or field.
+In doing so, the theorist does incur the obligation to show how naturalized teleology is operationalizable and can be put to work in scientific research.
 By contrast, a philosopher concerned with the metaphysics and epistemology of naturalism —scientific, liberal, etc.— need accept only the general epistemic norms of naturalism, which include rigorous argumentation and productive insight, and may even submit to norms of clarity and analytical precision in its terminological usage that a biologist would not find productive or useful.
 For present purposes we do not take a stand on whether or not a single account of naturalized teleology could satisfy both scientific and philosophical desiderata (though we are admittedly skeptical); we are only indicating the need to distinguish between these desiderata, which has heretofore been absent from discussions about how and why to naturalize teleology at all.

 4. A Path to Resolving and Dissolving Disagreements

 The previous section has aimed to clarify the differences between two kinds of disputes toward which an organism-centric account of teleology might contribute: a scientific dispute and a philosophical dispute.
-We have shown how these issues impose different constraints on an adequate account of teleology.
+We have outlined how these issues impose different constraints on an adequate account of teleology.
 We will now show how this metatheoretical insight creates a path for advancing or even dissolving a recurrent debate in the literature: whether and how we should demarcate genuinely teleological systems from other complex systems, such as dissipative structures.
 While any account of naturalized teleology will need to answer this question, how the question gets raised and addressed is quite different in scientific and in metaphysical contexts, further illustrating the partial autonomy of these different projects.
 In 4.1, we will argue that in the context of scientific research, models of teleology cannot and need not do the kind of demarcating work that some think they can or ought to do.
 In 4.2, we will show how demarcation problems in a more philosophical context are governed by extra-scientific considerations that need to be made more explicit.

 4.1 The Science of Naturalized Teleology

-According to the organizational accounts discussed in section 2, the demarcation problem has focused on the notion of self-maintenance as a grounding for teleology has risked including all far-from-equilibrium systems from candle flames to tornadoes.
-For the behavioral accounts, such as Walsh’s ecological approach, it also proves extremely difficult to clearly delineate behavior that appears goal-directed from behavior that truly is.
+For the organizational accounts discussed in section 2.1, the demarcation problem has arisen due to the potential over-permissiveness of a definition of teleology in terms of self-maintenance, which would render all far-from-equilibrium systems from candle flames to tornadoes teleological.
+For the behavioral accounts (2.2), such as Walsh’s ecological approach, it also proves extremely difficult to clearly demarcate behavior that appears goal-directed from behavior that truly is.